 With advanced post-training techniques making biases harder to detect in model outputs, attention has shifted to more subtle forms of biases in how LLMs operate.
-These patterns, while not detectable in conventional evaluations, may systematically influence model behavior in consequential ways. \citet{bai_explicitly_2025} demonstrated this by showing a correlation between LLMs' responses in a modified Implicit Association Test and models' tendency to exhibit bias in decision-making contexts.
+These patterns, while not detectable in conventional evaluations, may systematically influence model behavior in consequential ways. \citep{bai_explicitly_2025} demonstrated this by showing a correlation between LLMs' responses in a modified Implicit Association Test and models' tendency to exhibit bias in decision-making contexts.
 Given the growing deployment of language models in decision-making contexts, understanding and addressing these hard-to-detect patterns is crucial for preventing discriminatory outcomes, particularly as models become more proficient at avoiding blatant forms of bias.

-\subsection{Reasoning Models and Reasoning Tokens}
+\subsection{Reasoning models and reasoning tokens}

-Reasoning models represent a significant breakthrough in language model capabilities.
+Reasoning models represent a breakthrough in language model capabilities.
 Through reinforcement learning, reasoning models have been trained to generate intermediate reasoning steps, producing a sequence of "reasoning tokens" that represent their thought process.
 These reasoning tokens are step-by-step articulations of the model's problem-solving approach before it arrives at a final answer.
 For example, when asked "What is 23 $\times$ 48?", a reasoning model might generate tokens like: "Let me break this down: (20 + 3) × 48 = 20 $\times$ 48 + 3 $\times$ 48 = 960 + 144 = 1104."
-This reasoning approach has shown to dramatically improve model performance on complex tasks such as coding, commonsense and arithmetic reasoning \citep{wei_chainofthought_2023}.
-Some examples of reasoning models include OpenAI's \emph{o1}, \emph{o3-mini} \citep{openai_openai_2025}, and DeepSeek's \emph{R1} \citep{deepseek-ai_deepseekr1_2025}.
+This reasoning approach has been shown to dramatically improve model performance on complex tasks such as coding, commonsense and arithmetic reasoning \citep{wei_chainofthought_2023}.